 What to expect on Floating Bus Tour

-Before heading into the water, the waterbus tours the main “dry area” attractions.
+Before heading into the water, the waterbus tours the main “dry area” attractions, taking you on a land tour across the streets of Budapest.

-Scream joyfully as your bus enters Budapest’s renowned river, the Danube.
+Gasp in wonder as your bus enters Budapest’s renowned Danube River.

 Take in the vistas of the lovely city as the rippling waves gently sway you.

-See Buda Castle, Citadella, and Gellert Hill, as well as the breathtaking water reflections ornamented with brilliant sunshine from the serene river Donau.
+See Buda Castle, Citadella, and Gellert Hill, as well as the breathtaking water reflections ornamented with brilliant sunshine.

-Tickets for the Floating Bus Tour are available online and at the ticket booth.
+Tickets for Floating Bus Tours are available online and at the touring agency office.

 Cost of Floating Bus Tour tickets